Quaden2307/flight-price-predictor/documentation/live_data_logging.md

 DB is locked while the run is in flight, so no row-level checks yet.
 Will update with final numbers once it finishes (or once I kill it).

+Update: the run finished cleanly — 3,992 offers, 0 failures, 5h 15m runtime (10:07 → 15:22 UTC).
+My 21-hour projection at the 5h 9m mark was badly wrong.
+API response speed picked up sharply after the first quarter of calls and the back half ran at normal pace.
+Self-correction: linearly extrapolating a slow-day finish time from the first segment isn't reliable for this API — slow stretches and fast stretches mix within the same run.
+Future slow-day projections should wait until at least 50-60% completion before estimating, or just not estimate at all.

+---

+## May 25, 2026

+Run 18: 3,814 offers, 0 failures, 5h 5m runtime.
+Cumulative dataset now 71,833 rows.
+Skipped detailed entries for May 23 (6h 23m, 3,870 offers, 0 failures) and May 24 (8h 28m, 3,861 offers, 0 failures — slowest run on record but retry code handled the slow API fine, no drops).

+Two things worth recording today.

+First, a single offer came in at \$5,647 — NYC→PAR on Air France, June 5 depart 01:00 ET and return same day 20:30 Paris local, nonstop both ways.
+Prior all-time max in the dataset was \$2,436, and only this one row exceeds it today.
+A same-day NYC↔Paris turn on a premium carrier at \$5,647 strongly looks like a business-class fare leaking into the feed even though `flight_class=0` for every row in the schema.
+Could be a one-off, but the outlier is far enough out that I want to look at the raw_offer JSON to see what TravelPayouts is actually saying.
+If they've started returning premium cabins without a class flag on these queries, the model will get polluted with mixed-cabin prices that the current cleaning step doesn't catch.

+Second, 11 routes that normally show up (seen on ≥5 of the prior 6 days) went missing today — roughly double the May 20 count of 5.
+Could be normal cache shuffling on TravelPayouts' end, but if the gap stays elevated through the week it warrants checking whether the request log is actually hitting these metro-pairs and the API is returning empty, or whether requests are silently being dropped before the response.

+Day-over-day price movement was 1.9% (62/3,281 matched flights changed) — still consistent with the cached-snapshot pattern from the earlier analysis.
+No update needed to the modeling-target thinking.

 Final numbers: 3,992 offers, 0 failures, 5h 15m runtime (10:07 → 15:22 UTC).
 The 21-hour projection from mid-run was wrong — API latency recovered somewhere in the back half and the run finished comfortably before tomorrow's window.
 No overlap risk materialized.
 NULL audit clean.
 The "5x slower than yesterday" pattern I logged at the 5h mark didn't hold for the whole run, which is a useful lesson: per-call latency in a partial sample isn't a reliable extrapolation when the API can recover mid-run.

 ---